Institutional Investor Horizon and Firm Valuation Around the World

 57 Pages Posted: 28 May 2019 Last revised: 29 Nov 2019

 Date Written: April 30, 2019

-Using a comprehensive dataset of firms from 34 countries, we study the effect of institutional investors’ investment horizons on firm valuation around the world.
-Long-term investors invest in firms domiciled in countries with a more investor-friendly institutional environment, while short-term investors tend to be less concerned about the quality of the financial and legal environment.
-The positive relation between institutional ownership and firm value is driven by short-horizon institutions.
-This valuation effect of short-horizon institutions is stronger in countries with high market liquidity, in firms with high stock liquidity, and in cash-rich firms that are prone to free cash flow agency problems.
-Our results are consistent with short-term investors affecting firm value by disciplining managers through a credible threat of exit.
-Finally, foreign short-term institutions have a stronger effect on firm value, suggesting that they are more independent and are associated with a more credible threat of exit.
+We study the effect of institutional investors’ investment horizon on firm valuation around the world.
+Using a comprehensive data set of firms from 34 countries, we find that the positive relation between institutional ownership and firm value is driven by short-horizon institutions.
+This valuation effect of short-horizon institutions is stronger in firms with a low concentration of short-term institutional investors, in countries with high market liquidity, in firms with high stock liquidity, and in cash-rich firms prone to free cash flow agency problems.
+Moreover, we find that foreign short-term institu-tions, which are more likely to discipline managers through the threat of exit rather than engaging in monitoring made costly by the liability of foreignness, have a stronger effect on firm value than domestic short-term institutions.
+Collectively, our results are consistent with short-term institutional investors affecting firm value by disciplining managers through a credible threat of exit.

-Keywords: Institutional investors, investment horizon, institutional environments, corporate governance, foreign investors, firm value
+Keywords: Institutional investors, investment horizon, foreign investors, international corporate governance, firm value

 Suggested Citation: Suggested Citation